VladimirKalachikhin/Galadriel-cache/README.md

 		<downloadable>0</downloadable>
 	</onlinemapsource>
 ```
-or, if you use nginx for serve files:
+or, if you use nginx for direct serve files:
 ```
 	<onlinemapsource uid="1055">
 		<name>Yandex Sat via my proxy (SAT)</name>